vertica/vertica-prometheus-exporter/README.md

 To keep our data safe, we need to monitor the status of the database.
 What we needed was more of a general approach that would allow us to export from VERTICA to Prometheus.
 It allows for very flexible configuration and the proper recording rules, and Grafana dashboards proved very helpful.

-The core concept of this exporter is based on the idea that a proper VERTICA query can easily be mapped onto a set of labels and one or more numbers that make up a valid Prometheus metric.
+The core concept of this exporter is based on the idea that a proper Vertica query can easily be mapped onto a set of labels and one or more numbers that make up a valid Prometheus metric.

 ## Usage